famly/hire-me/README.md

 There are no other requirements than that—don't worry about design or anything like that.

-If you have any questions feel free to reach out to ckl@famly.co (Christian) ☺️
+If you have any questions feel free to reach out to ckl@famly.co (Christian) or ab@famly.co (Adam) ☺️

 ## API Specification